Episode #33

 The SS Moyie is truly one of a kind.
 The oldest intact passenger sternwheeler ship in the world built in 1898, the Moyie ended its service on Kootenay Lake in 1957.
 Find out how the Columbia Basin Trust helped with its restoration.

-Learn MoreA New Book Offers Up Amazing Old Photos of the Kootenays
+Meet HansA New Book Offers Up Amazing Old Photos of the Kootenays

 The Lost Kootenays book provides a glimpse back at a simpler time in the region, when things were more black and white.
 By Greg Nesteroff